 CBS averaged 6 million viewers in prime time, ABC had 5.1 million, NBC had 4.9 million, Fox had 2.6 million, Univision had 1.5 million, the CW had 1.3 million, ION Television had 1.2 million and Telemundo had 890,000.

 The NBA playoffs made TNT the week's most popular cable network.
 It averaged 3.45 million viewers in prime time to Fox News Channel's 2.17 million, MSNBC's 1.79 million, ESPN's 1.69 million and USA's 1.45 million.

-ABC's "World News Tonight" topped the evening newscasts with an average of 8.43 million viewers.
-NBC's "Nightly News" was second with 8.36 million and the "CBS Evening News" had 6.8 million viewers.
+ABC's "World News Tonight" won the evening new ratings race, averaging 7.5 million viewers.
+NBC's "Nightly News" had 7.4 million and the "CBS Evening News" had 6.1 million.

 ABC is owned by The Walt Disney Co.
 CBS is owned by CBS Corp.
 CW is a joint venture of Warner Bros.
 Entertainment and CBS Corp.
 Fox is owned by 21st Century Fox.
 NBC and Telemundo are owned by Comcast Corp.
 ION Television is owned by ION Media Networks.